spencertiberi/manual50/notes/thecs50apclassroom.md

 ##### 4. Design, Elegance, and Efficiency (3 - 4 weeks)
 - Could be useful to spend more time here.
 - Sample topics include:
-  - data encapsulation
+  - Data encapsulation
     - building structs
     - Focus on creating data types that store information in a more efficient way.
-  - files
+  - Files
-  - images
+  - Images
-  - collaboration
+  - Collaboration
 - Big Ideas
   - Data and Information
   - Programming